jcornwellshiel/MythicDrops/designdoc.md

 * Enchantment Level: The maximum level for any enchantment placed on this tier on creation
 * Automatic Enchantments: Enchantments that are always applied to items from this tier, no matter what
 * Items in Tier: A list of item ids that can be from this tier
-* Chance: The chance that this tier will be the one that drops.
+* Chance To Be Given: The chance that this tier will be the one that is given to a mob.
+* Chance To Drop: The chance that this tier will be dropped when equipped.